OWASP/owasp.github.io/assets/legal/bylaws.md

 ### SECTION 3.02 Number, Tenure, and Qualifications

 The number of directors of the Foundation shall be no less than five and no more than seven.
 Each director shall hold office for two years unless duly removed.
 An individual is limited to four (4) consecutive two (2) year terms effective January 1, 2014.
 Each director must be elected as prescribed in the election policy and procedure.
+An individual is limited to no more than two (2) terms in a ten (10) year period.

 ### SECTION 3.03 Regular Meetings